larssb/PowerShellTooling/ReadMe.md

 # Synopsis.

 PowerShellTooling is a self-developed proprietary module.
 It contains many small helper functions.
-Instead of having theese functions scattered around or copied into whatever new module I was developing, I made this PowerShell module, to be able to adhere to the DRY principle and to ease the workload of developing new PowerShell modules.
+Instead of having these functions scattered around or copied into whatever new module I was developing, I made this PowerShell module, to be able to adhere to the DRY principle and to ease the workload of developing new PowerShell modules.

 N.B.
 This module is a strong dependency of the HealOps module.
 Find HealOps here [HealOps-module][HealOps_OnGitHub]